 As I mentioned, forskolin does have promising results in its ability to prevent weight gain in already overweight or obese people.
 Used in conjunction with a healthy lifestyle, it can be used to help manage a healthy weight.

-Another study supporting it for weight management was conducted on a topical slimming product in 2011.
-The product contained tetrahydroxypropyl ethylenediamine, caffeine, carnitine, forskolin and retinol.
+Another study supporting forskolin for weight management was conducted in 2011.
+The study tested the effects of a topical product that contained tetrahydroxypropyl ethylenediamine, caffeine, carnitine, forskolin and retinol.
 After 12 weeks, circumference of all treated areas (including waist, hips, buttocks and abdomen) had decreased, and the appearance of cellulite decreased significantly by week eight.
 While this does not directly affect fat mass, it may be worth mentioning for those who are concerned about the physical appearance of body fat.
-(4)

-2. May Be Effective as Part of a Treatment for Cancer
+2. May Be Effective as Part of a Natural Treatment for Cancer

 3. Reduces High Blood Pressure

-One of forskolin’s most ancient uses is to treat heart conditions, such as hypertension.
+One of forskolin’s most ancient uses is treating heart conditions, such as hypertension.
 A study done in India found Coleus forskohlii extract to effectively reduce blood pressure in more than 75 percent of the patients tested.
-(7) This power against high blood pressure probably contributes to forskolin’s accepted use in improving heart health.
+This power against high blood pressure probably contributes to forskolin’s accepted use in improving heart health.

 4. Lowers Blood Sugar Levels